g-hourigan/g-hourigan.github.io/projects/life-events-rca.md

           </div>

           <p>
-            In words: does the broad life-events factor predict change in general readiness, individual behavior, policy acceptance, or political participation?
+            This matters because a person might not change in general readiness, but could still change in a specific domain.
+For example, life events might affect policy acceptance without affecting individual behavior.
           </p>
         </section>